Moluag: Life

 Moluag was born between 500 and 520.
 He may have been the Lugaid mentioned in The Life of St Comgall who ordained him and to whom he may have had links of kinship.

 He left with twelve followers to lead the life of a missionary.
 Tradition states that the rock on which Moluag stood detached itself from the Irish coast and he drifted across to the island of the Lyn of Lorn in Argyll now called the Isle of Lismore, in Loch Linnhe, where, in 562, he founded his community.
-(Lios mor is ancient Gaelic for ‘great courtyard’ in reference to the monastery).
+(Lios mor is ancient Gaelic for 'great courtyard' in reference to the monastery).
 This had been the sacred island of the Western Picts whose capital was at Beregonium, across the water at Benderloch.

 Lismore was the most important religious spot to the pagan kings of the area.
-Their kings were cremated on the ancient man-made "burial mound" of Cnoc Aingeil (Gaelic for ‘Hill of Fire’) at Bachuil, about three miles from the north of the island, near to the site that Moluag chose for his first centre.
+Their kings were cremated on the ancient man-made "burial mound" of Cnoc Aingeil (Gaelic for 'Hill of Fire') at Bachuil, about three miles from the north of the island, near the site that Moluag chose for his first centre.
 It was therefore the most desirable site for a missionary.
 Irish missionaries had learnt to focus heavily on the similarity and continuity between early Christianity and Paganism rather than the differences between them.
-The conversion process was, therefore, one of gradual education rather than outright confrontation and there were few martyrs in the area.
+The conversion process was, therefore, one of gradual education rather than outright confrontation.

-MacDonald describes Lismore as being "hugely important, being closely tied with one of the earliest and most important Christian Saints in Northern Britain: Mo Luóc, or Moluag."
+MacDonald describes Lismore as being "hugely important, being closely tied with one of the earliest and most important Christian Saints in Northern Britain: Mo Luóc, or Moluag".

 After founding a monastery on the Isle of Lismore, Moluag went on to found two other great centres in the land of the Picts at Rosemarkie and Mortlach.
 These were his three centres of teaching, and all three were to become the seats of the Roman Catholic sees of the Isles, Ross and Aberdeen.
 W. Douglas Simpson noted that Moluag laboured in Argyll, Ross, and Banff.
 He remains best-remembered for his work in Aberdeenshire, where he established three churches in the valley of the River Dee—Tarland, Migvie, and Durris.
 However, Simpson regarded the most important of Moluag's establishments to be the Clova Monastery in Kildrummy.

-In his life of the Irish Saint Malachy, Bernard of Clairvaux wrote of Moluag, “One of the sons of that sacred family (Bangor) Lua by name, is said himself alone to have been the founder of a hundred monasteries,” Michael Barrett clarifying this as a reference to monastic houses in Ireland.
+In his life of the Irish Saint Malachy, Bernard of Clairvaux wrote of Moluag, "One of the sons of that sacred family (Bangor) Lua by name, is said himself alone to have been the founder of a hundred monasteries", Michael Barrett clarifying this as a reference to monastic houses in Ireland.

 Moluag lived to extreme old age and died on 25 June 592 in the Garioch and was buried at his monastery in Rosemarkie, Ross-shire, Scotland.
 The Annals of Ulster record the death of Lugaid of Les Mór in 592: Obitus Lugide Lis Moer.